Ed Sheeran and Elton John announce a Christmas collaboration but when will the song be released?

-Ed Sheeran and Elton John: When will their Christmas single be released, what is it called and could it be Christmas number one?
+Ed Sheeran and Elton John: What time is Merry Christmas single released, where can you listen to it and could it be Christmas number one?

-ED SHEERAN and Elton John have announced that they will be releasing a brand new Christmas song this week.
+ED SHEERAN and Elton John have released a brand new Christmas song this week.

-The duo announced the collaboration yesterday with Ed Sheeran taking to Instagram with some teasers.
+The duo announced the collaboration this week with Ed Sheeran taking to Instagram with some teasers.

 In the first video, Ed is seen with placards, recreating the iconic Love Actually scene, as he takes each piece of card down one by one.